Khao Sok National Park Travel Guide: All You Need To Know, 2025

 The top thing to do in Khao Sok National Park, and what the park is most famous for, is an overnight stay in a floating bungalow on Cheow Lan Lake.

-Floating bungalows, Cheow Lan Lake, Khao Sok National Park
+Floating bungalows, Cheow Lan Lake, Khao Sok National Park - things to do in khao sok national park

-Elephant at Cheow Lan Lake (Photo by: Our Jungle House)
+Wild elephant at Cheow Lan Lake (Photo by: Our Jungle House)

 2. Observe wildlife on a Night Jungle Safari

-Going on a Night Jungle Safari in Khao Sok National Park is a great way to see some animals you wouldn’t otherwise be able to see during the day, as they become active at night.
+Going on a Night Safari in Khao Sok National Park is a great way to see some animals you wouldn’t otherwise be able to see during the day, as they become active at night.

-Civet cat, Jungle Night Safari, Khao Sok National Park
+Civet cat, Jungle Night Safari, Khao Sok National Park - things to do in khao sok national park

 Civet cat spying on us from above.

-Our guide Rango was amazing.
+Our guide, Rango, was amazing.
 And we had a great time going through the forest trails and seeing some incredible animals.
 He excels in knowledge about spiders as he researches them.

-Tarantula hiding in a hole, Jungle Night Safari, Khao Sok National Park
+Tarantula hiding in a hole, Jungle Night Safari, Khao Sok National Park - things to do in khao sok national park

 Tarantula hiding in a hole.